tendermint/tendermint/docs/introduction/quick-start.md

 curl -s 'localhost:26657/abci_query?data="name"'
 ```

-where the value is returned in hex.
+where the value is returned in base64.

 ## Cluster of Nodes